njanetos/narchiver-processor/README.md

 ## Usage

 Requires a directory `raw_zipped` containing raw narchived zip files.
-Only requirement is that pages begin with the date they were scraped on (in ms since 1970) and that they belong to a zip file which contains the name of the market from which they were scraped.
+The test dataset, `raw_zipped_test.zip` will be automatically unzipped into `raw_zipped` if `raw_zipped` is not available.
 The file structure should look like

 ```
 logs/